germarr/trends_analyzer_ytb/README.md

 ## Data Analysis

 The project includes Marimo notebooks in the `notebooks/` directory for data analysis and visualization of the collected YouTube metrics.
+You can use these notebooks for custom queries and deeper insights.

+## Environment Variables

+- `youtube_key`: Your YouTube Data API v3 key (required)
+- `DATABASE_PATH`: (optional) Path to your SQLite database.
+Defaults to `channel.db` if not set.

 ## API Limits